How to start and manage a Registered Disability Savings Plan in British Columbia

 How to apply for the Disability Tax Credit

-- Take the form to your doctor or other medical specialist (see the form for instructions).
+- Take the form to your doctor or other medical specialist (review form for instructions).
+Nurse practitioners are now certified to complete the DTC form

 What you should know

-- Ontario Federation for Cerebral Palsy's Guide to Understanding and Claiming the Disability Tax Credit 2011 (PDF)
+- A Guide to Understanding and Claiming the Disability Tax Credit (Ontario Federation for Cerebral Palsy, 2011) (PDF)

 If you are not approved for the Disability Tax Credit, you will get a letter explaining why you were turned down.
 At this point, you should probably get some professional advice, like a professional tax accountant who specializes in disability tax credits, or an advocate.
 A professional can help you decide how to proceed.